Sydney parents, if you haven’t taken your kids to visit the Blak Markets, now is the time to check out when this terrific indigenous event is on.

 We visited the Blak Markets at Barangaroo, here are a few of the things we saw and enjoyed then.

 The Blak Markets are organised by First Hand Solutions, a non-profit organisation which is creating hands on solutions to issues faced by Aboriginal and Torres Strait Islander peoples.

 Recents First Hand activities include running an IndigiDads and kids camp and IndigiGrow, a bushfoods education and planting program.

-The Blak Markets are held several times a year, if you can’t make the one mentioned here then do keep an eye open for the next ones.
+The Blak Markets are held several times a year so do keep an eye open for the next ones.
 They are often held at Barangaroo and at La Perouse.

 We really enjoyed our visit, eating bush tucker in the city is a great novelty and seeing beautiful arts and crafts plus dance and workshops is terrific.